nuuuwan/news_lk3_data/README.md

 *2025-08-26 05:55:00* · [`adaderanalk`](https://www.adaderana.lk/news/111845/university-entrance-cut-off-marks-released) · `en`

-University entrance cut-off marks for the candidates of 2024/25 G.C.E.
-Advanced Level Examination have been released by the University Grants Commission (UGC).
+The University Grants Commission (UGC) has released the cut-off marks required for university admission based on the results of the 2024 G.C.E.
+Advanced Level Examination.

-The cut-off marks can be accessed from the official website of the UGC.
+Accordingly, the minimum Z-scores required for admission to various academic programs at different universities, based on each district, have been announced.

+Students can obtain the university and course to which they have been selected by visiting the official website of the University Grants Commission via http://www.ugc.ac.lk or by contacting the UGC via 0112695301, 0112695302, 0112692357 or 0112675854 telephone numbers.

+Furthermore, all applicants for university admission will be informed via SMS, the UGC said.

+An SMS will be sent to notify whether or not they have been selected for university admission.

 ◼️